Automattic/jetpack-addons/README.md

 - [Public Related Posts](https://github.com/automattic/jetpack-addons/archive/public-related-posts.zip): Forces Posts to be considered public by Jetpack.

+### Sitemaps

+- [Force Deactivate Sitemaps](https://github.com/Automattic/jetpack-addons/blob/force-deactivate-sitemaps/force-deactivate-sitemaps.php): If you have lost access to your site's dashboard, you can use this plugin to deactivate the Sitemaps feature in Jetpack.

 ### SSO

 - [Force Jetpack SSO](https://github.com/automattic/jetpack-addons/archive/force-sso.zip): Forces the SSO module to always be active.
 To tweak even more Jetpack SSO settings, one can use [this plugin](https://github.com/Automattic/jetpack-force-2fa).